-During sun protection times, apply SPF30 (or higher) broad-spectrum, water-resistant sunscreen to any skin not covered by clothing.
+During sun protection times when the UV is 3 and above, correctly apply SPF30 (or higher) broad-spectrum, water-resistant sunscreen to any skin not covered by clothing.

-The sun protection factor (SPF) is a measure of protection sunscreen gives against UVB radiation.
-In lab conditions, SPF30 filters 96.7% of UVB and SPF50 filters 98%.
+- SPF30 versus SPF50: In lab conditions, SPF30 filters 96.7% of UVB and SPF50 filters 98%.
 Both can provide excellent protection if they are applied properly.

 How to apply sunscreen

 Many Aussies apply too little sunscreen and forget to re-apply every two hours.
 This means they are likely to get less than half the protection stated on the product label.
 For sunscreen to work, correct application is essential.

 - You need more than you think: The average-sized adult needs a teaspoon of sunscreen for their head and neck, each limb and for the front and the back of the body.
 That’s about 35ml of sunscreen or 7 teaspoons for one full body application.
 Use our sunscreen calculator as a guide.

 - Apply early and reapply: Sunscreen should be applied 20 minutes before you go outside and reapplied every two hours (whether or not the label tells you to do this).
 Remember to reapply after swimming or excessive sweating.